 Develop child health nurse training as a post-graduate course supported by WHO, in the same way that WHO and other agencies have promoted midwifery training globally.
 Child, neonatal and adolescent health is far more complex in the SDG era; there is so much more to be learned than can be taught in pre-service general nursing courses.
 A generic curricula could be developed, based around WHO guidelines, which would bring together all the relevant guidelines and consolidate the many ‘short-courses’ into a 1-2 year practical post-graduate course (Primary child health care, Nutrition, Hospital care, Newborn care, HIV, Tuberculosis, EPI, Adolescent health, Care of children with chronic conditions, Child protection, Disability, Quality improvement).
 It would encompass prevention and treatment and teach principles of family centred care and equity.
 Many countries need an accreditation process for any new course and health worker credentialing.15,16

-Develop more multi-media outputs such as videos in multiple languages to be shown through the WHO YouTube channel and other platforms.
+Develop more multi-media outputs including videos in multiple languages.
 WHO should explore capacity to be more creative, engaging and multi-lingual in its communication using this medium to communicate science-based public health information.
 More videos could target an audience that includes health care workers in the field, families, and communities.
-This would take resources: skilled people and time, helped by an adolescent understanding social media sites (e.g. YouTube).
-WHO endorsed YouTube clips could also tell local stories of successful implementation – even encourage end-users to make videos of their own lessons learnt; these could be developed at a local or national level, and reviewed or endorsed by WHO if suitable.
-WHO may also develop or evaluating and endorse digital mobile Apps that are linked to WHO guidelines.
+This would take resources: skilled people and time, helped by an adolescent understanding of social media sites.
+WHO-endorsed YouTube or other social media clips could also tell local stories of successful implementation – even encourage end-users to make videos of their own lessons learnt; these could be developed at a local or national level, and reviewed or endorsed by WHO if suitable.
+WHO may also develop or endorse digital mobile Apps that are linked to WHO guidelines.

 Recommendation 3.
-Monitor gaps in knowledge translation at a national and local level, and report lessons learned from operational research in implementation of MNCAHN care
+Monitor implementation of MNCAHN care and gaps in knowledge translation at a national and local level

 Countries need well-functioning monitoring processes to identify the gaps in implementing recommendations for MNCAHN.
-The MNCAHN TAGs have a role in reviewing data, including health system implementation data.
-Identification of such gaps needs to be grounded in problems faced by those who directly manage and deliver services in the field, supported by routinely collected MNCAHN data, and recognise countries autonomy to decide on metrics and methods of measurement that are feasible, meaningful, valid, and sustainable.
-Monitoring equity of interventions and health outcomes among disadvantaged communities is essential for fair access and universal health coverage.17
+TAGs have a role in reviewing data, including health system implementation data, and routinely collected health activity and outcome data.
+Data should reflect problems faced by those who directly manage and deliver services in the field.
+With a focus on equity, monitoring interventions and health outcomes in disadvantaged communities is essential to measure fair access and universal health coverage.
+Human resource, education and training data need also be included.
+While many metrics have been proposed, countries have autonomy to decide on indicators and methods of measurement that are feasible, meaningful, valid, and sustainable.17

 There is value in reporting where implementation of MNCAHN guidelines and models of integrated care have been successful.
 This could for example include exemplar case studies of models of care or guideline implementation that are clearly articulated and explore objectively the elements of that success and the challenges.
 Policy makers, system managers and clinicians would benefit from such examples.
 Sharing of lessons supports continuous long-term learning, so that there is a memory and cumulative strengthening of what works.